 The primary factor driving the School's budget is student enrollment.
-Enrollment for the 2018-2019 school year was 439 students.
-Enrollment for the 2019-2020 school year is estimated at 750 students.
-The School estimates an increase in Per Pupil Revenue (PPR) of approximately \$2.6 million.
+Enrollment for the 2019-2020 school year was 748 students.
+Enrollment for the 2020-2021 school year is estimated at 880 students.
+The School estimates an increase in Per Pupil Revenue (PPR) of approximately \$1.1 million which is attributed to the increased enrollment.

 After five years of cuts in school finance, Colorado stabilized funding for 2012-13.
 Per Pupil Revenue increased in 2018-19 and is expected to increase in following years.
+However, due to the economic uncertainty presented by the COVID-19 pandemic, Per Pupil Revenue decreased for the 2020-2021 budget year to \$7,657.76.